Willard "Dan" Blalock, Esq.

 Debarment Solutions Institute, LLC

-Willard Blalock (Dan) is an owner and Executive VP, Policy and Operations at Debarment Solutions Institute, LLC (DSI).
+Willard Blalock (Dan) is an owner and COO, Chief Operating Office at Debarment Solutions Institute, LLC (DSI).

 As Deputy Director of the Department of the Navy Acquisition Integrity Office (AIO) from 2005 to 2011, Dan supported the Navy Suspension and Debarment Official (SDO) managing an office that functioned as the primary organization to deter, detect, and protect the Navy from acquisition fraud.
 He joined the DSI team as a Professional Services Provider in 2012.

 AIO’s responsibilities included suspension and debarment, assistance to the Department of Justice on Civil FCA investigations and litigation, managing administrative investigations, including voluntary and mandatory disclosure programs, and coordination of remedies.
 While Deputy Director at Navy AIO, Dan served as the Chair of the President’s Interagency Suspension and Debarment Committee under the Office of Management and Budget from September of 2008 to his retirement in May 2011.
 As Chair, Dan managed the coordination and implementation of suspension and debarment activities of all federal Executive Branch departments and agencies, both civilian and military, for contracts, grants, loans, and other federal assistance.
 Dan served as Navy's representative to the ABA Suspension and Debarment Committee, the Debarment, Suspension, Business Ethics Committee of the Defense Acquisition Regulatory Council, and has conducted training for Federal Law Enforcement Training Center and TJAGSA.